Curriculum

 Advising

-Before the start of the summer session, incoming participants will communicate with the SHURP Co-Director and Coordinator about research interests to determine lab placement.
+Before the start of the summer session, incoming participants will communicate with the SHURP Co-Directors about research interests to determine lab placement.
 Depending upon faculty availability, participants will be placed in labs based on the availability of advisors.
 In addition, each student will have a designated lab mentor (graduate student or postdoc) who will work with the advisor to ensure a smooth transition into the lab and act as their day-to-day primary supervisor.